joshr120/open-deck/README.md

 # Additional Features:
 - If you want images with multiple colours these currently need to be manually entered into the arduino code.
 See the README in the Code folder for more info.

-- Another use case for the open deck is to control smart home devices.
-The ESP8266 is a common WiFi chip and could be setup for controlling without needing to be physically connected to a host computer.

-  Currently no example code for this but simply change the serial write commands in the arduino program to send a comand with your favourite service such as MQTT.
-This can then be integrated with something like home assistant.
-Images can still be uploaded with the GUI interface and are stored locally on the device in non-volatile memory so will remain even after a power cycle.

 <br>
 <br>